turkia/melodysearch/README.md

 At the moment this software is unmaintained.
 Bug fixes are welcome, but don't send feature requests or bug reports without a fix.

-Some algorithms are not included in this version.

 Usage
 -----